henryyecode/henryyecode/README.md

 - 👋 Hi, I’m @henryyecode
-- 👀 I’m interested in game dev
+- 👀 I’m interested in learning about software development, mobile app dev, game dev, fintech
-- 🌱 I’m currently learning os
+- 🌱 I’m currently learning Computer Science and Finance at UNSW, Operating Systems this trimester
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me